Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 - They'd love to stay for tea sometime, after the PC finishes renovating the manor.
 - They're in a bit of a hurry, as they have business to attend to.

+If the PC is wearing the *Headband of Intellect*, have them roll a DC 15 Wisdom (Insight) check.
+On success they notice Glinda looking above their eyes while talking to them.
+The old ladies will not comment on the headband.

 Afterwards, they will leave.
-If the player realizes that it doesn't make sense that they're in a hurry but stood by the front gate and waited for them, have Tallis admit that it struck him as strange as well.
+If the Player realizes that it doesn't make sense that they're in a hurry but stood by the front gate and waited for them, have Tallis admit that it struck him as strange as well.

 ## Scanning the Perimeter
 The following are brief descriptions of the guards that arrive in the late afternoon, which all use the same Manor Guard statblock in [[Appendix A]].